The Breach (website): Content

 The Breach promises to provide "adversarial", investigative journalism that exposes injustices more vigorously than corporate newspapers or the CBC, Canada's public broadcaster.
 "We believe journalism can be credible while still open about its commitments: to inspire action, tell stories about people remaking society, and amplify visions of a new world to win together", The Breach announced on its website.

-In Parliament, Elizabeth May of the Green Party cited reporting from The Breach showing close ties between the federal government and Canada's oil and gas industry, a subject the publication pursued in later stories.
-The Breach was credited by CBC for reporting Conservative leader Pierre Poilievre was participating in cash-for-access set up by lobbyist fundraisers despite calling them useless.
-After it was reported that there was foreign interference from the government of India in 2022 Conservative Party leadership race, The Walrus citied an article from the The Breach pointing to deepening ties between Poilievre's Conservatives and Hindu nationalist groups supportive of India Prime Minister Narendra Modi.
+In Parliament, Elizabeth May of the Green Party cited The Breach to show close ties between the federal government and Canada's oil and gas industry, a subject the publication pursued in later stories.
+The CBC credited The Breach for reporting on the participation of Pierre Poilievre in cash-for-access fundraisers set up by lobbyists, despite his calling lobbyists 'useless'.
+The Walrus cited an article from The Breach on ties between Poilievre's Conservatives and Hindu nationalist groups supportive of India Prime Minister Narendra Modi, against the background of the government of India's interference in a 2022 leadership race.